BradenHeiler/LabView-Dark-Current-DAQmx-SubVI/README.md

 sync pin  - port 0, line 1
 write pin - port 0, line 2
 clear pin - port 0, line 3

+All previous code is located in Archive.

+Some Dependancies

 Generate Boolean Array SubVI.vi:
 This subVI generates the necissary bit array to pass to the send data